openxc/openxc-vehicle-simulator/README.md

 GUI also displays the outgoing data to the user.
 This is not intended to be any sort of video game, nor a simulation of the driving experience.
 It is only intended to simulate the data that might be generated on the CAN bus.
-The user interface uses Flask and jQuery to provide interation with the Emulator.
+The user interface uses Flask and jQuery to provide interaction with the Emulator.

 emulate.py